matrix-org/synapse/docs/admin_api/rooms.md

                is not permitted and rooms in violation will be blocked.`
 * `block` - Optional.
 If set to `true`, this room will be added to a blocking list, preventing future attempts to join the room.
 Defaults to `false`.
 * `purge` - Optional.
-If set to `true`, it will remove all trace of a room from your database.
+If set to `true`, it will remove all traces of the room from your database.
             Defaults to `true`.

 The JSON body must not be empty.
 The body must be at least `{}`.